devclub-iitd/CTF_client/README.md

 This repo is for the frontend of the Capture The Flag portal.

 ## Development
-First run 'npm install'(to install all packages).Also run 'yarn install' if there is any error.

 To start app in hot reload mode use `npm start`

 ## Dependency list